-Patrick Schenker is a 2023-2024 CAMERA Fellow at the University College, London and second year Politics student at King’s College London.
-Having lived in 4 countries with different political and social realities, and being fluent in 4 languages, Patrick became very aware of his surroundings and developed a great interest in politics and international relations to better understand the world.
+Patrick Schenker is a 2023-2024 CAMERA Fellow and second-year Politics student at King’s College London.
+Having lived in 4 countries with different political and social realities and being fluent in 4 languages, Patrick became very aware of his surroundings.
+He developed a great interest in politics and international relations to understand the world better.

 Emma Steinhause is a 2023-2024 CAMERA Fellow and a first-year University of Maryland, College Park student.
 Serving as a board member of UMD’s pro-Israel group, Terps for Israel, Emma is passionate about providing Israel education and advocacy to all students.
 In her free time, Emma enjoys reading, traveling, and hiking.